Reserved political positions: Fiji

-Fiji used to provide for the election of specific numbers of Members of Parliament on the basis of three racially defined constituencies: the indigenous Fijians, the Fijian Indians and the "General" electorate.
+Fiji once provided for the election of specific numbers of Members of Parliament on the basis of three racially defined constituencies: the indigenous Fijians, the Fijian Indians and the "General" electorate.

 New Zealand

 There are currently seven New Zealand Parliament constituencies – known as the Māori electorates – that are reserved for representatives of the Māori people.
 Māori electorates were introduced in 1867, but have undergone several changes since then.
-Māori may enrol either in a Māori electorate or on the general roll, but not both.
-Since 1967 there has not been any specific requirement for candidates in Māori electorates to be Māori themselves, and anyone on either the Māori roll or the General roll can stand as a candidate.
+Māori may enroll either in a Māori electorate or on the general roll, but not both.
+Since 1967 there has not been any specific requirement for candidates in Māori electorates to be Māori themselves, and anyone on either the Māori roll or the general roll can stand as a candidate.
 Technically, therefore, these seats should not be described as "reserved" as there is no legal or constitutional guarantee that the successful candidate will themselves be of Māori descent.
 So far, however, every MP from a Māori electorate has been Māori.
 Also to note, is that under New Zealand's mixed-member proportional (MMP) electoral system, it is the party vote that is most important.
 All voters, including Māori, are deemed to be on the same master roll in terms of voting for party lists.

 Countries formerly applying reserved political positions

-Afghanistan
+Afghanistan (2004-2021)

 During the Islamic Republic of Afghanistan, the constitution guaranteed at least 64 delegates to be female in the lower house of the bicameral National Assembly ("The elections law shall adopt measures to attain, through the electorate system, general and fair representation for all the people of the country, and proportionate to the population of very province, on average, at least two females shall be the elected members of the House of People from each province."), while Kochi nomads elected 10 representatives through a single national constituency.
 Moreover, "one third of the members (of the House of Elders) shall be appointed by the President, for a five-year term, from amongst experts and experienced personalities, including two members from amongst the impaired and handicapped, as well as two from nomads.
 The President shall appoint fifty percent of these individuals from amongst women."

 Eastern Bloc

-In many communist countries, only a united list of the popular front competed in the elections de facto reserving seats for mass organisations and bloc parties.
+In many communist countries, only a united list of the popular front competed in the elections including de facto reserved seats for mass organisations and bloc parties.
 East Germany effectively reserved seats in the Volkskammer for representatives of trade unions, women and youth organisations.

-Greece
+Greece (1920s-1930s)

 During the 1920s and 1930s there was a system of separate electoral curiae for Muslim and Jewish electors in Greece, with reserved seats.